ccb-hms/phonto/docs/vignettes/diagnostics-basics.md

-The NHANES website contains a [master list](https://wwwn.cdc.gov/Nchs/Nhanes/search/DataPage.aspx) of available.
+The NHANES website contains a [master list](https://wwwn.cdc.gov/Nchs/Nhanes/search/DataPage.aspx) of available tables.
 This can be downloaded and parsed via the `nhanesManifest()` function in the __nhanesA__ package.
 Here we use an alternative Python approach that does essentially the same thing.